SpikeInterface/spikeinterface/doc/how_to/load_your_data_into_sorting.rst

-The Sorting object is a core object within SpikeInterface that acts as a convenient way to interface with sorting results, no matter which sorter was used to generate them. **At a fundamental level it is a series of spike times and a series of labels for each spike along with some associated metadata.** Below, we will show you have to take your existing data and load it as a SpikeInterface :code:`Sorting`` object.
+The Sorting object is a core object within SpikeInterface that acts as a convenient way to interface with sorting results, no matter which sorter was used to generate them. **At a fundamental level it is a series of spike times and a series of labels for each unit and a sampling frequency for transforming frames to time.** Below, we will show you have to take your existing data and load it as a SpikeInterface :code:`Sorting` object.

 Reading a standard spike sorting format into a :code:`Sorting`